patrick-llgc/Learning-Deep-Learning/paper_notes/velocity_net.md

 - Location and velocity prediction:
 	- MLP: 4-layer
 	- Split into 3 distance bins based on bbox size (20m, 45m as separator)
+- 3 Models in different distance bins is better than one combined model

 #### Technical details
 - Both depth and optical flow degrades beyond near range (> 20m).
 It can achieve the best performance in near range (< 20m)